seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab05-Deploy-&-Monitor-a-three-tier-traditional-application-to-Azure-cloud-platform/LabExercise-3.md

 + Task 4: Collect and View Azure resource logs.
 ### Estimated Timing: 60 minutes

-### Task 1: Deploy a quickstart template on Azure.
+### Task 1: Register the Microsoft.Insights and Microsoft.AlertsManagement resource providers

-In this task, you will learn how to use Azur portal to deploy a template by using Deploy a custom template.
+In this task, you will register two resource providers named Microsoft.Insights and Microsoft.AlertsManagement.

 #### Pre-requisites for this task

-An Azure account
+Completed Exercise 1 & Exercise 2

 #### Steps